Synthoid/ExportSheetData/README.md

 * Unwrapping a sheet's JSON for easier access after exporting

 **XML**
-* Exporting columns as attributes or child elements of a row
+* Exporting columns as attributes, child elements, or inner text of a row
 * Formatting XML illegal characters like &, <, and >

 **General**